apache/hive/spark-client/src/main/java/org/apache/hive/spark/client/rpc/README.md

 - Client side creates an RPC server
 - Client side spawns RemoteDriver, which manages the SparkContext, and provides a secret
 - Client side sets up a timer to wait for RemoteDriver to connect back
-- RemoteDriver connects back to client, sends Hello message with secret
+- RemoteDriver connects back to client, SASL handshake ensues
 - Connection is established and now there's a session between the client and the driver.

 Features of the RPC layer: